TokenTax Review 2026

 FAQ

 Yes, the VIP tier at $2,500/year includes full-service tax filing.
 Their CPA team prepares and files your complete tax return - both crypto and traditional assets.
-I used this service and they handled over 15,000 transactions without issues.
+The service is designed for users with high transaction volumes across multiple wallets and exchanges.

 Yes, starting from the Premium tier ($199/year).
 TokenTax supports around 30 DeFi protocols including Uniswap, Aave, Compound, and Curve.
-In my experience, their DeFi categorization is pretty accurate, and when it's not, their support team helps you fix it.
+DeFi categorization accuracy is strong for standard swaps and liquidity operations; when edge cases arise, the support team can walk through manual adjustments.

 Available on the Pro tier ($799/year), a licensed CPA reviews your tax reports before you file.
 They check for errors, misclassifications, and optimization opportunities.
-When I used it, they caught three mistakes that would have cost me over $3,000.
+Per user reports and TokenTax's documented service scope, this review has identified material errors — including misclassified transactions that would otherwise trigger incorrect tax liability.

 It depends on your situation.
 For simple portfolios under 1,000 transactions, probably not - cheaper alternatives exist.
 But for complex DeFi users, high-net-worth investors, or anyone who wants professional CPA oversight, the extra cost often pays for itself through better accuracy and tax optimization.